 Most people are familiar with the gold, silver and bronze medals athletes receive for finishing first, second, and third respectively.
 In many cases, that’s not all they’ll receive.
 Many countries’ competition committees also offer a cash prize to go along with the hardware.

 Of course, there’s more to winning than the medal and possible prize money.
 Winners gain notoriety — especially within their home country — and in some cases, endorsements and sponsorship deals.
 Some athletes also receive gifts from local or national businesses.

 How do athletes qualify for the Summer Games?

 The qualification process differs, depending on the event.
-Each sport is governed by an international sports federation that works with the International Olympic Committee.
+Each sport is governed by an international sports federation.
 There are different methods determining who qualifies for the Summer Games.
-Some sports hold Olympic Trials.
+Some sports hold specific trial competitions.
 Some are based on performance over the period leading up to the Games.
 For team sports, the team is selected based on athletes’ performance.
 To encourage global participation, there are limits on the number of athletes that can participate for a country in each event, as well as quotas for certain regions.
 The hosting country also receives automatic qualification in many events.